Auto Insurance Rates Increases in Florida (2022)

 Florida drivers have experienced above-average increases to their auto insurance bills since 2015.
 The average rate hike was about 3.5% per year, though some companies increased premiums by as much as 22% in one year.

 Car insurance rate increases in Florida

 Auto insurance rates in Florida have increased by an average of 23% overall since 2015 — faster than the national increase of 17% in the same period.
 During the past six years, nearly every major company in the Sunshine State has raised rates significantly.
 USAA, Liberty Mutual and American Family had the biggest increases: 43% to 44% over six years.

 While most car insurance companies raise their rates each year, the amount varies.
 This is why we recommend always collecting three or more quotes when you go to buy coverage.
-For example, while Geico has raised rates by 35% in Florida since 2015, the company is still one of the most affordable insurers in Florida.
+For example, while Geico has raised rates by 35% in Florida since 2015, Geico is still one of the cheapest car insurance companies in Florida.

 How Florida's car insurance rates compare to other states